richchapler/AzureSolutionsDocumentation/docs/Data_OneClickIngestion.md

 Requirement statements might include:

-* "Devices running Application X, running around the world, continuously drop files into the Data Lake"
+* "We have devices running an app 24x7, around the world, continuously drop files into the Data Lake"
 * “We want to automatically ingest data files as they appear”

 ### Step 1: Infrastructure Resources